GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 data structures, dp, dsu, greedy, math,1300 https://codeforces.com/contest/2033/problem/D

 After a trip with Sakurako, Kousuke was very scared because he forgot about his programming assignment.
-In this assignment, the teacher gave him an array 𝑎 of 𝑛n integers and asked him to calculate the number of **non-overlapping** segments of the array 𝑎a, such that each segment is considered *beautiful*.
+In this assignment, the teacher gave him an array 𝑎 of 𝑛 integers and asked him to calculate the number of **non-overlapping** segments of the array 𝑎a, such that each segment is considered *beautiful*.

-A segment [𝑙,𝑟] is considered *beautiful* if 𝑎𝑙+𝑎𝑙+1+⋯+𝑎𝑟−1+𝑎𝑟=0.
+A segment [𝑙,𝑟] is considered *beautiful* if $𝑎_𝑙+𝑎_{𝑙+1}+⋯+𝑎_{𝑟−1}+𝑎_𝑟=0$.

 For a fixed array 𝑎a, your task is to compute the maximum number of non-overlapping *beautiful* segments.

 **Input**

 The first line of input contains the number 𝑡 ($1≤𝑡≤10^4$) — the number of test cases.
-Each test case consists of 22 lines.
+Each test case consists of 2 lines.

 - The first line contains one integer 𝑛 ($1≤𝑛≤10^5$) — the length of the array.
-- The second line contains 𝑛n integers 𝑎𝑖 ($−10^5≤𝑎𝑖≤10^5$) — the elements of the array 𝑎a.
+- The second line contains 𝑛 integers 𝑎𝑖 ($−10^5≤𝑎𝑖≤10^5$) — the elements of the array 𝑎.

-It is guaranteed that the sum of 𝑛n across all test cases does not exceed $3⋅10^5$.
+It is guaranteed that the sum of 𝑛 across all test cases does not exceed $3⋅10^5$.

 **Output**